pbedia-stratio/paas-stability/README.md

 $ mvn test -P<SERVICE>
 ```
 Where SERVICE is the Service to run the tests against (see the pom.xml file to find out the different profiles)

+### Requirements

+If you want to launch Spark tests against a Stratio PaaS instance you need to install sshpass to obtain the connection token.